 Selkirk claims to have developed materials that can maximize both of these with the ultimate “all-around” solution.
 The fact that the new paddles have been seen in the hands of Pro pickleball players such as Ty McGuffin (2017 USAPA Nationals Men’s Singles Open Champion)

 Interestingly we had already selected the Selkirk 30P XL Epic as our top pick for Best Graphite Pickleball Paddle for All Around Players so we’re excited to see this new and improved version of already great paddle.

 The AMPED line includes new updated versions of the following paddles: Selkirk Epic, Selkirk Maxima, Selkirk S2 and the Selkirk Omni.
 All of the paddles in the line feature the new Fiberflex face and X5 core.
 While the grip circumferences and paddle shapes vary (see specs below), they all feature the Selkirk ComfortGrip and have a comfortable grip circumference of 4.25” which should work well for average size hands.

 The entire Amped line has been approved by the USAPA for tournament play.
-At the time of writing this, the paddles had not been reviewed for noise, although the existing Epic, Omni, Maxima and S1 were on the list of approved paddles for quiet green zones and the new X5 core is less noisy that they core used in previous models so we would be very suprised if the Amped line is not added soon.
+At the time of writing this, the paddles had not been reviewed for noise, although the existing Epic, Omni, Maxima and S1 were on the list of approved paddles for quiet green zones and the new X5 core is less noisy that they core used in previous models so we would be very surprised if the Amped line is not added to the list soon.

-Here's is a very recent video by Selkirk showing the research that went into the new Amped line.
+Here’s is a very recent video by Selkirk showing the research that went into the new Selkirk AMPED Paddle line.
 One of my favorite parts of the video is where they show the robotic arm cutting out the core material and the high end graphics being printed in house directly onto the paddle face!